 Witch Hazel is ideal for oily and spot-prone skin types.
 Oily skin will typically have hyperactive sebaceous glands which produce excess amounts of sebum, a natural oil that attracts acne bacteria to the skin.

-Using a Witch Hazel face wash will help the skin to regulate the amount of sebum that is produced but, because Witch Hazel is naturally astringent, it is extremely important you do not use a cleanser that contains skin-drying ingredients such as alcohol or SLS.
+Using a Witch Hazel face wash will help the skin to regulate the amount of sebum that is produced but, because Witch Hazel is naturally astringent, it is extremely important you do not use a cleanser that contains skin-drying ingredients such as ethyl alcohol/ethanol.

 This is because applying astringent skin care to the skin too liberally and too often may strip away the skin’s natural oils and to counteract this, the skin will produce more oil.